ak3zaidan/Swift-TLS-Client/README.md

 - The proxy is expected to be a string in the following format:
     - "Host:Port:Username:Password"

+For an http request to be sent out from an iOS device you MUST add the following entry into your info.plist file:
+    - NSAllowsArbitraryLoads: true

 **To setup a Client just do:**

 ```